nirmalc/es-termstat/README.md

-Termstats plugin provide term frequency and document frequency for one more more indices specified in request
+Termstats plugin provides term frequency and document frequency for one or more indices specified in the request.

 ## Background
-This plugin is inspired by jprante's termlist plugin (https://github.com/jprante/elasticsearch-index-termlist) which provides more features.
+This plugin is inspired by jprante's termlist plugin (https://github.com/jprante/elasticsearch-index-termlist), which provides more features.
  I had to develop this plugin because of
- - performance ( termlist plugin provides ability to filter by term prefix, which this plugin does not - but that allows to me use more efficient Lucene codepath)
+ - performance ( termlist plugin provides the ability to filter by term prefix, which this plugin does not - but that allows me to use more efficient Lucene code path)
- - elastic versions ( i wanted 7.2.x support)
+ - elastic versions (7.2.x support)

 ## Status
-At this time , this codebase supports only elasticsearch `7.2.x`.
-Im adding more tests as well .
+At this time, this codebase supports only elasticsearch `7.2.x`.
+I'm adding more tests as well.
 I plan to migrate to newer versions soon ( PR's welcome)

 ## Building
 ```shell script